dbranco/spring-boot-starter-acme/README.md

 # Fork

-Please note that this is a fork from a seemingly abandoned project at [spring-boot-starter-acme](https://github.com/creactiviti/spring-boot-starter-acme).
-I plan to keep this library as up to date as possible with respect to its dependencies.
-All code has been moved into a new group id and package structure to make it easier to release it on its own.
-I've also added some basic tests, and performed some code "clean up" to standardize the codebase.

-Wishlist (things I hope to get to some day):
-- Add test coverage to the [CertGenerator](./src/main/java/com/github/csueiras/acme/CertGenerator.java), this is the most important part of this library and its currently not covered in tests.
+Please note that this is a fork from another project at [spring-boot-starter-acme](https://github.com/csueiras/spring-boot-starter-acme).
+My idea is to develop this project following the spring boot versions that are supported by JHipster starting from version 6.10.5

+The version of the project will use the JHipster version in order to keep an easy track of it.

 # Dependencies